Dao Yin and Qi Gong principles work to both clear the channels and nourish the Qi within the body.

 Instructor: Shinichi Iova-Koga

-Authorized Qi Gong Instructor with Lotus Nei Gong
+Authorized Nei Gong Instructor with Lotus Nei Gong

 Dao Yin practices strengthen the interconnected and elasticated quality of the sinews to develop a more resilient web of tissue throughout the body.
-Spiral motion and extension opens the joints and spaces between the sinews, allowing more efficient energy production on a cellular level.
+Dao Yin opens and strengthens the joints and spaces between the sinews, allowing more efficient energy production on a cellular level.
 Energetic information travels more efficiently when the paths remain open, allowing pathogenic qi to exit the body.

 (the syllabus includes Dragon and Wu Dao Yin forms)